General Product Terms

 Products and Authenticity

-Grey Market Goods - Licensed goods where the origin, authenticity, or method of distribution is in question.
+Gray Market Goods - Licensed goods where the origin, authenticity, or method of distribution is in question.
 This has become a major problem with apparel and footwear.
 The worse we have ever seen it.
 Unauthorized factory overruns, back door deals, knock offs, and more.
 Buying and selling them can result in civil and criminal penalties.
 It doesn't matter if they are authentic or not.
 If they did not come from an authorized factory distributor or a department store which is usually an authorized distributor you have exposure.
 Be extremely cautious when purchasing straight brand lots especially from small distributors.
 Many claim authenticity but that means nothing.
 Look for goods with complete paperwork from the manufacturer or licensor or at least department store overstock which is generally assumed authentic and marketable subject to the restrictions of the department store.

 Counterfeit Goods - Knock offs, fakes, whatever you want to call them.
 You can get in all kinds of trouble if you deal in these.